Unity-Technologies/com.unity.webrtc/Documentation~/videostreaming.md

 var sender = peerConnection.AddTrack(track);
 ```

-After obtained the instance of `RTCRtpSender`, To get the settings about the sending stream, call the `GetParameter` method is able.
+After obtained the instance of `RTCRtpSender`, to get the settings about the sending stream, call the `GetParameter` method is able.
 And call the `SetParameter` method with customized settings. as a result, the settings are reflected.

 ```CSharp
 var parameters = sender.GetParameters();